This article answers some frequently asked questions about Azure Managed Disks and Azure Premium SSD disks.

 Can I rename a managed or unmanaged disk after it has been created?

-For managed disks you cannot rename them.
+Managed disks can't be renamed.
 However, you may rename an unmanaged disk as long as it is not currently attached to a VHD or VM.

 Can I use GPT partitioning on an Azure Disk?